keboola/connection-docs/transformations/sandbox/index.md

 {: .image-popup}
 ![Screenshot - Plain Sandbox](/transformations/sandbox/howto-plain-sandbox-1.png)

-If no sandbox exists, create it first by clicking **Create Sandbox** for the desired backend:
+If no sandbox exists, create it first by clicking **New Sandbox** for the desired backend:

 {: .image-popup}
 ![Screenshot - Plain Sandbox](/transformations/sandbox/howto-plain-sandbox-2.png)